Updated: 11/6/2018 | November 6th, 2018

 Where to Find the Best Flight Deals

-When it comes to finding flight deals, I use these three websites for last minutes deals.
+When it comes to finding flight deals, I use these three websites for last-minute deals.
 There are always finding last minute flight deals.
 If you’re looking for something last minute and are flexible on where and when you go, use these websites:

 I’m subscribed to all of their newsletters so I don’t miss any flight deals.
 Getting all three in my inbox each day ensures I won’t miss anything in case one website doesn’t pick up the deal.

-If you’re simply looking to book a flight, check otu best flight search engine and online booking websites listed below.
+If you’re simply looking to book a flight, check out the flight search engine and online booking websites listed below.
 It’s important to remember that there is no one best online booking website.
 All the search engine websites have blind spots.
 They all have strengths and weaknesses so it’s important to search a few different places before you book your flight.